 The oldest religion known in the area is known as Bon-Po.
 In the valley, this religion was almost universally followed.
 Bon was here before Buddhism arrived although the predominant influence on the Thak Khola valley was indeed a mix of Bon and Tibetan Buddhism.
 In Bon, natural phenomenon and nature are worshipped as shown that the deities of the four Thakali clans are birds.
 There are two types of Bon, Bon dKar (white Bon) and Bon gNak (black Bon).
 Black Bon was indigenous to the area and then in the 11th-12th century, Tibetan Buddhism of the Sakya-pa sect mixed with White Bon descended from the north and prevailed throughout the Kali Gandaki gorge through until the 19th century.

 During this time the people turned to Tibet and Lo for guidance and built many monasteries (or gompas) and shrines.
 Religion remained a major part of peoples’ lives and monasteries were prominent in each community.

 The monasteries were taken care of by the town that they were associated with and in exchange would accept all unmarried children into the monastery.
-In addition the 2nd son would usually become a Lama and similar rules applied for women.
-The Thakalis from Lower Mustang, during their period of economic dominance assumed influential positions in monasteries in Lo and Tibet, some even becoming head Lamas of schools and monasteries.
+In addition, the 2nd son would usually become a Lama and similar rules applied to women.
+The Thakalis from Lower Mustang, during their period of economic dominance, assumed influential positions in monasteries in Lo and Tibet, some even becoming head Lamas of schools and monasteries.